Letter from the President

 My Wharton experience helped me discover a newfound passion for business action on climate change, the generational issue of our time.
 Our fate is intimately tied to the future of the energy industry, which is undergoing a dramatic transformation.
 I became fascinated by the fundamental shifts underway that will dominate the next decade.
 The rapidly falling costs of solar, wind, and energy storage over the last decade have made a decarbonized grid economically feasible.
 This has been a watershed year for electric vehicles, with the rise of Tesla, a multitude of SPACs, and incumbent automakers launching electric models.
 Asset managers and central banks have begun to price climate risk into their investment strategies, affecting carbon-intensive industries.
 Now with the pandemic, green stimulus is offering a pathway to economic recovery and job creation.

 I believe that climate change is the most important challenge we will face over the course of our professional lives.
 It represents one of the greatest economic opportunities of our generation.
 Bold action between now and 2030 could yield an economic gain of $26 trillion and the creation of 65 million new low-carbon jobs relative to business as usual.
-I see climate change as the 21st century version of the Apollo program, where the mission to put a man on the moon galvanized America towards one of the greatest achievements in human history and inspired a nation to dream.
+I see climate change as the 21st century version of the Apollo program, where the mission to put man on the moon galvanized a nation towards one of the greatest achievements in human history and inspired us all to dream.

 Now as President of the Wharton Energy Network, I am eager to empower you, my fellow alumni, to accelerate your careers and deepen your connections with each other.
 WEN has a bold vision and I hope you'll join me on the adventure.